harness/developer-hub/kb/kb.md

 slug: /
 ---

-# Knowledge Base Coming Soon
+# Knowledge Base

-Knowledge Base is coming soon to the Harness Developer Hub.
-You can find the [existing KB on Harness Community](https://community.harness.io/c/harness-experts/10).
+The [Knowledge Base](https://community.harness.io/c/harness-experts/10) is migrating to the Harness Developer Hub.